core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Flag MUST be set to 0.

-* The COSE_Encrypt0 object included in the request is encrypted using a symmetric key K, that the client derives as Pairwise Sender Key for the server (see {{sec-derivation-pairwise}}).
+* The Sender Key used is the Pairwise Sender Key (see {{sec-derivation-pairwise}}).

-* The Counter Signature is not computed.
-That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.
+* The counter signature is not computed and therefore not included in the message, in contrast to group mode, see {{compression}}.
+The payload of the OSCORE message thus terminates with the encoded ciphertext of the COSE object, just as in {{RFC8613}}.

-Note that no changes are made to the AEAD nonce and AAD.
+Note in particular that, just as in group mode, the external_aad for encryption is generated as in {{sec-cose-object-ext-aad-enc}}, and the Partial IV is the current fresh value of the Sender Sequence Number, see {{pairwise-seqno}}.

 ## Verifying the Request {#sec-pairwise-verify-req}